 SoundCloud is used primarily for music sharing and consumption.
 Once you've created an account, you can upload content and playlists.
 One especially great feature is that it lets students insert comments and questions into the recording at whatever point they want.
 It's also available as an app for iPhones and Androids.

 PodOmatic, like SoundCloud, allows you to upload content through a free account.
 Everything is clearly organized by subject, and there's an education section that can be helpful for lesson planning.
 Unlike SoundCloud, students cannot comment on the recordings.
 PodOmatic is available for iPhones and Androids.

 Archive.org is another good option because it lets you create collections that your students can access.
 There's also a rich trove of material in case you want them to search for additional resources.
 It's not as user friendly as PodOmatic or SoundCloud, and it's only available for iPhones, not Androids.

 For video, consider these options:

 YouTube allows you to indicate whether you want to develop your material with or without a Creative Commons license.
 A Creative Commons license makes the content available to everyone for free, which is very much in the OER spirit of sharing and working for the greater good.
 All of my materials are under this license.

 Vimeo makes it easy to upload videos because the site accepts many different types of file formats.
 It also has its own Vimeo Video School with lessons, tutorials and advice to help visitors learn how to make better videos.

-TeacherTube lets you upload documents, photos, video and audio and organize your content into a " "classroom." " The upload feature is still in Beta mode, so the website is a work in progress.
+TeacherTube lets you upload documents, photos, video and audio and organize your content into a "classroom."

 SchoolTube is significantly more streamlined than TeacherTube and is a great place to organize videos.
 One catch: Your school has to have a SchoolTube account.